Single Pasanga

-Single Pasanga is an Indian Tamil-language relationship entertainment reality television series that premiered on Zee Tamil on 10 August 2025.
+Single Pasanga is a 2025 Indian Tamil-language relationship entertainment reality television series that premiered on Zee Tamil on 10 August 2025.
 The show features a group of single men from diverse professional backgrounds trying to find the perfect partner for them.
 It is hosted by Manimegalai.
 The show was judged by R. Parthiban, Shrutika Arjun and Alya Manasa.
 R. Parthiban judge the first 3 episodes, while T. Rajendar judge from after episode 4.

+This show was ended at 21 December 2025 with 19 Episodes.
+The Title Winner is Thangapandian while Raavanan as the runner up of the show.

 Format

-10 young and vibrant social media influencers compete through a series of unpredictable and high-energy tasks.
-From hilarious challenges to emotional confrontations, the show aims to balance entertainment with moments of raw authenticity, celebrating individuality and group dynamics alike.
+The program features ten social media influencers competing in a series of tasks.
+The format includes a range of challenges destined to test participants in different situations, as well as interactions that highlight individual personalities and group dynamics.

 Contestants

 Contestants are listed in order of appearance of the premiere: